Political Science Courses

 250 Introduction to International Political Economy (4)

 An overview of the political institutions and conflicts that structure our contemporary international economy.
 Readings and discussions examine major issues at the center of current political science research, policy debate, and popular political discourse.
 Postwar systems of international trade and finance, as well as divergent policy goals of states and societies of the North and South are examined.
-Offered every spring.
+Offered intermittently.

 265 Research Methods (4)